FazeFlynn/CloudDevOps-Class/readme.md

 - Extensible: Highly customizable with support for custom resources and plugins.
 - Scalability: Manages thousands of servers seamlessly.

+### About

+- Written in Ruby and Erlang
+- Founded by Adam Jacob in 2009 (Paid)
+- Announced Open Source on Apr 2, 2019
+- Used by Facebook, AWS, HP Cloud

 ---

 ### **Chef Architecture**